PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 The `ci-main.yml`, `ci-release.yml` and `ci-deploy-production.yml` workflows leverage the `job-deploy-k8s.yml` callable workflow to do the heavy lifting with regards to deployment to STFC Kubernetes environments.
 The `job-deploy-k8s.yml` workflow is coded to be invoked on PSDI's GitHub runners.
-These runners are hosted within STFC's network, providing a means to access to the three STFC Kubernetes clusters corresponding to the
+These runners are hosted within STFC's network, providing a means to access the three STFC Kubernetes clusters corresponding to the
 `development`, `staging` and `production` environments.
 The environment to be targeted for deployment is passed to the `job-deploy-k8s.yml` workflow as an input parameter.
 Given a target environment `<env>`, the `job-deploy-k8s.yml` workflow will deploy the service to the the `<env>` environment using the Kubernetes manifests stored in the `deploy`/<env>` directory of this repository.